 - Adding tears – Some mild cases of dry eyes can be managed by using over-the-counter artificial tears.
 Preservative-free artificial tears are recommended because they have fewer additives which could further the symptoms of dry eyes.
 Artificial tears can be used as often as needed.
 Some people may have persistent dry eyes that don’t get relief from artificial tears alone.
 Additional treatment will be needed to manage their dry eye symptoms.

 - Conserving tears – An additional approach to managing dry eye symptoms is to get the naturally produced tears to stay on the eyes longer.
 This can be accomplished by blocking the tear ducts that allow the tears to drain.
 The tear ducts can be blocked by a tiny silicone or gel-like plug called a punctal plug.
 In some cases, a surgical procedure to permanently close the tear ducts is needed.

-- Increasing the amount of tears – Prescription eye drops can be used help to increase the production of tears.
+- Increasing the number of tears – Prescription eye drops can be used to help to increase the production of tears.
 Omega-3 fatty acid nutritional supplements may also be part of the treatment plan.

 - Reduce ocular surface inflammation – To help decrease inflammation warm compresses with lid massage, and eyelid cleaners may be used.
 In addition, prescription eye drops or ointments may also be needed to reduce the ocular surface inflammation.

 There are additional steps to help reduce the discomfort caused by dry eyes:

 - Be sure not to overwear your contact lenses, which can prevent your eyes from receiving enough oxygen, and cause dry eye symptoms.